Mamako Waterfall in Sukimuland

-The lake offers a refreshing feeling during Japanese hot summers and also a beautiful view spot if you want to enjoy the colors of autumn leaves.
+Lake Ono offers a welcome refresh during Japanese hot summers.
+It is also a beautiful spot for viewing the intense colors of fall leaves.

 The legend is about a cruel stepmother and a child who fails to be loved by this stepmother .